diogo-pessoa/milestoneThree/TESTING.md

   - Adding unittests for review Class
   - Selenium test for review section in book_page

-### Bugs Reported

 - **Bug** `Sign-up` page does not ask user to repeat password.
+  **Fix** added new input field on register form
+    On Register view see if fields match, then create new user.
+    If field does not match warn user with flash message **Test** Added selenium test to test behaviour

+### Bugs Reported (backlog)

 - **Bug** Refactoring on Profile.html
-As we progress and more fields are open for Edit, Application needs to evolve
+As we progress and more fields are open for Edit, Application needs to evolve.
+  Review Model is using Book and user ObjectIds now.

       profile() - on User view to build list from Book Ids in review